idio-sync/romm-comm/README.md

 In Progress
 - Initiate RomM library scan globally and by platform
 - Random game roll (all platforms)
+- QR code generation for 3DS/Vita installation via apps like FBI and downloads direct to console

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command (maybe)